Summary

 4) HTTP GET/HTTPS GET, request against a server you are monitoring

-5) DNS - sends DNS query and checks for response.
+5) DNS - sends DNS query to DNS server and checks for response.

 For each entry in the Netwatch table, you can specify an IP address, ping interval, and console scripts.
 The main advantage of Netwatch is its ability to issue arbitrary console commands on host state changes.